BohdanDovhan1/Projects-dev/_Client_/Readme.md

-     FTP client that works in the active mode, socket programming was used without any existing FTP library.
+#FTP client that works in the active mode. <br/>
+Based on socket programming without using any existing FTP library.

 Programing language:  Python